Office of the CIO

 Student Systems develops and maintains numerous applications in support of Georgetown’s students and faculty members.
 Among these applications are the University’s Student System of Record (Banner), PeopleSoft for Undergraduate Admissions, DegreeWorks for degree auditing, fsaAtlas for International Student & Scholar Management, FCE (Faculty Course Eval) for Main Campus and the Medical Center, and Apply Yourself for Admissions.

 Educational Technologies (EdTech) supports the university’s core mission of teaching, learning, and research by implementing innovative, enterprise-level academic computing systems and services.
-EdTech manages course management, interactive media, synchronous collaboration, lecture capture, and other dynamic online tools for use by Georgetown’s faculty and students.
+EdTech manages course management, interactive media, synchronous collaboration, lecture capture, and other dynamic online tools for use by Georgetown’s faculty, staff and students.

 Network Computing Services